 ServiceNow ticketing system offers reporting, managing and resolving internal issues, which helps mid-size and large orgs optimize business workflows and eliminating tool switching across the enterprise.
-Having started with ticketing and the whole ITSM sphere, ServiceNow is moving towards making all other domains’ and departments’ work efficient.
+Having started with the ITSM sphere, ServiceNow is moving towards making all other domains’ and departments’ work efficient.
 And our ServiceNow consulting practice shows that it can be used not only by your IT guys but also by any other unit you want to optimize, such as:

 - Sales, Marketing and Customer Service